Walks near Dumbarton by train

 Scots2018_2512 by wallacefsk

-45 minutes from Dumbarton Central, with one change.
+45 minutes from Dumbarton East, with one change.

 Warnings: The towpath is narrow in places.
 Stepped sections in Linlithgow may present problems for some, though alternatives exist.